KI2025 - Workshop

 - Thomas Asselborn, Universität Hamburg

-- Dr Magnus Bender, Universität Hamburg
+- Dr Magnus Bender, Aarhus University, Denmark

 - Prof Dr habil Meike Klettke, Universität Regensburg